nemisig/nemisig-2024/index.md

 [Ithaca College Map](https://map.ithaca.edu/) is helpful and [Google Maps](https://www.google.com/maps/place/Williams+Hall,+131+Textor+Cir,+Ithaca,+NY+14850/@42.4227246,-76.4976555,17z/data=!3m1!4b1!4m6!3m5!1s0x89d081a58d007475:0xb6edf461ec8df820!8m2!3d42.4227246!4d-76.4950752!16s%2Fg%2F1tdh089t?entry=ttu) can help you find your way to Williams Hall.

-Parking on campus is free on Saturday but there will be an admission event during NEMISIG.
+Parking on campus is free on Saturdays but there will be an admission event during NEMISIG.
 However, there should be plenty of parking.
 Lot O near the Park School of Communications is close to Williams Hall and will likely be you best bet.

 ### Getting to Ithaca